adapter-hub/adapters/adapter_docs/adapter_composition.md

     This can be done either using ``add_adapter_fusion()`` or ``load_adapter_fusion()``.
 ```

-To learn how training an _AdapterFusion_ layer works, check out [this Colab notebook](https://colab.research.google.com/github/Adapter-Hub/adapter-transformers/blob/main/notebooks/03_Adapter_Fusion.ipynb) from the `adapter-transformers` repo.
+To learn how training an _AdapterFusion_ layer works, check out [this Colab notebook](https://colab.research.google.com/github/Adapter-Hub/adapters/blob/main/notebooks/03_Adapter_Fusion.ipynb) from the `adapters` repo.

-In v1.x of `adapter-transformers`, fusing adapters was done using a nested list of adapter names, i.e. the example from above would be defined as `[["d", "e", "f"]]`.
+In v1.x of `adapters`, fusing adapters was done using a nested list of adapter names, i.e. the example from above would be defined as `[["d", "e", "f"]]`.
 For backwards compatibility, you can still do this, although it is recommended to use the new syntax.

 #### Retrieving AdapterFusion attentions